aymanzerda-sudotime/aymanzerda-sudotime.github.io/_publications/Hacksmartersec.md

 |_ssl-date: 2024-03-18T14:20:06+00:00; 0s from scanner time.
 ```

-- The scan revealed that the system was a Windows machine, and we found 5 open ports.
+- The scan revealed that our target is a Windows machine, and we found 5 open ports.
 - We also discovered that ``FTP`` anonymous login was enabled but didn't find anything useful in the files.
 - Moving on, we checked the website running on port 80, which turned out to be ``IIS 10.0``.
 However, our attempts to find interesting files or directories were unsuccessful.